What does Gü mean?

 Are you on social media?

-Yes we are, please share your Gü moments with us:
+Yes we are, please don't hesitate to share your Gü moments with us!
+We love reposting stories of our lovely customers enjoying our desserts.

 Instagram - @GuDesserts